chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_client_private_key_regenerate_hosted.rst

 ..
 This is an included how-to.

+.. note:: You need update permissions on the client to recreate this key.

-In order to regenerate a client's private key:
+To regenerate a client's private key:

 #.
 Log in to the **Management Console** and select an organization to use if you are associated with multiple organizations.